dart-lang/site-www/src/_guides/language/effective-dart/style.md

 ### DON'T explicitly name libraries

-Though appending a name to the `library` directive is technically possible, it is a legacy feature and discouraged.
+Appending a name to the `library` directive is technically possible, but is a legacy feature and discouraged.

-A unique tag is generated for each library based on its path and filename.
+Dart generates a unique tag for each library based on its path and filename.
-Naming libraries overrides their intrinsic URI, which can actually make it harder for tools to physically find the main library file you're referring to.
+Naming libraries overrides this generated URI, which can make it harder for tools to physically find the main library file in question.

 ## Ordering